 I once assumed that watermelon was native to America or at least was most popular in the U.S. Boy, was I wrong!

-Watermelon from King Tut to Today (in 10 bullet points)
+Watermelon from King Tut to Modern Times

 - A Roman cookbook by Apicius includes a recipe for stewed melon (thought to be watermelon) with vinegar, honey and a seasoning called silphium, also called laserwort.